 On the other hand, Muslim states lack solidarity.
 Saudi Arabia is hostile to Iran, there is war between religious currents.
 These contradictions prevent these countries from creating a single front against Israel and U.S.

-Zardusht Alizade: Azerbaijan has been successfully balancing between all countries.
+Zardusht Alizadeh: Azerbaijan has been successfully balancing between all countries.
 We have admissible relations with both Israel and U.S., as well as with Turkey and Iran.
 Azerbaijan has declared itself a neutral state and a member of the Non-Alignment Movement.

 We do not have to align someone in any political issues.
 No. We will support Palestine in the issues that meet the interests of Azerbaijan, and we will support Israel in the issues where Israel’s stance meets the one of Azerbaijan.